Cryo99/GCBannerStatsLib/README.md

 Both the new and old page styles are supported.

 ## The Future

 I would love to see more series able to take advantage of this.
 There are quite a few candidate series but work will be required in order to create the service which provides the data and images, whatever method is used.

 The [Village Hall Series](https://villagehallseries.wixsite.com/geocaching) now has a banner graphic but its use is entirely manual on the part of the cacher.
 I'd like to see whether it's possible to automate the process of determining a cacher's level and displaying the graphic.

+## Version History

+### Version 1.0.0

+* Initial release.

+### Versions 0.0.1 - 0.0.23

+* Development versions.
+* Added the new account page.
+  * Much work to develop and debug the collapsible widget which hosts the banners and debug the loading issues.
+  * More work trying and debugging asynchronous loading.